Hadab al-Fawwar

 Hadab al-Fawwar (حدب الفوّار, lit.
 Sparkling Slope) is a Palestinian village located seven kilometers southwest of Hebron.
 The village is in the Hebron Governorate Southern West Bank.
-According to the Palestinian Central Bureau of Statistics, the village had a population of 1,918 in 2007.
+According to the Palestinian Central Bureau of Statistics, the village had a population of 2,354 in 2017.
 The primary health care facilities for the village are designated by the Ministry of Health as level 2.
+It is adjacent to the Palestinian refugee camp of Fawwar.

 History

 Ceramics from the Byzantine era have been found here.